-5.3.2.1 Capacity price-setting in administrative allocation processes

-In an administrative allocation process, the level of capacity remuneration is established ex ante by public authorities rather than being determined by market forces.

-In reply to the Commission's survey, the vast majority of market participants have argued that administratively set prices are unlikely to reveal the real value of capacity.

-There is one mechanism in which the allocation process has switched from administrative to competitive that is the Spanish interruptibility scheme.
+- 5.3.2.1 Capacity price-setting in administrative allocation processes - (363) In an administrative allocation process, the level of capacity remuneration is established ex ante by public authorities rather than being determined by market forces. - (364) In reply to the Commission's survey, the vast majority of market participants have argued that administratively set prices are unlikely to reveal the real value of capacity. - (365) There is one mechanism in which the allocation process has switched from administrative to competitive that is the Spanish interruptibility scheme.
 This scheme was based on fixed payments until 2014.
 For each year from 2008 to 2014, the TSO disbursed 550 million EUR to procure 2,000 MW of capacity.
 In 2015, the TSO decided to allocate the same amount of capacity as in the previous six years by means of an auction rather than an administrative procedure.
-This resulted in a decrease in the total annual remuneration under the scheme from 550 million EUR to 353 million EUR.

-In Germany, the authorities plan to also switch from an administrative to a competitive allocation mechanism for the interruptibility scheme.
-In order to ensure sufficient competitive tension in the bidding process the total capacity volume to be tendered is planned to be reduced from 3 GW to 1.5 GW.

-While the level of remuneration plays an important role in providing signals for investments and ensuring that the right capacity volume is procured to meet a certain reliability standard, only in some price-based mechanisms the level of remuneration (or the methodology for its calculation) is explicitly and automatically tied to the reliability standard., This is the case in the Irish market-wide capacity payment mechanism, the Polish operational reserve and the investment incentive mechanism in Portugal.

-In Ireland, the value of the annual capacity payment is determined as the product of the required quantity of capacity (necessary to meet an adequacy standard set for Ireland and Northern-Ireland jointly) and its cost-based price.
-Furthermore, 40% of the payment is calculated year-ahead, 30% month-ahead and the remaining 30% is determined and allocated ex-post so that it reflects the actual value of capacity in any period.

-Under the Polish operational reserve the pre-set amount of the payment can be lowered proportionally if the amount of available capacity exceeds the TSO's expectations.
+This resulted in a decrease in the total annual remuneration under the scheme from 550 million EUR to 353 million EUR. - (366) In Germany, the authorities plan to also switch from an administrative to a competitive allocation mechanism for the interruptibility scheme.
+In order to ensure sufficient competitive tension in the bidding process the total capacity volume to be tendered is planned to be reduced from 3 GW to 1.5 GW. - (367) While the level of remuneration plays an important role in providing signals for investments and ensuring that the right capacity volume is procured to meet a certain reliability standard, only in some price-based mechanisms the level of remuneration (or the methodology for its calculation) is explicitly and automatically tied to the reliability standard.
+This is the case in the Irish market-wide capacity payment mechanism, the Polish operational reserve and the investment incentive mechanism in Portugal. - (368) In Ireland, the value of the annual capacity payment is determined as the product of the required quantity of capacity (necessary to meet an adequacy standard set for Ireland and Northern-Ireland jointly) and its cost-based price.
+Furthermore, 40% of the payment is calculated year-ahead, 30% month-ahead and the remaining 30% is determined and allocated ex-post so that it reflects the actual value of capacity in any period. - (369) Under the Polish operational reserve the hourly cap on capacity payments is tied to a percentage (18% in 2015) of the expected demand during peak hours on working days.
+Capacity remuneration is proportionally lowered if the amount of